kieranjol/IFIscripts/README.md

 * Workflow specific to the Loopline project.
 * makeffv1.py and bitc.py are run on the input
 * Usage: `loopline.py /path/to/parent_folder` or `loopline.py /path/to/file`

+### masscopy.py ###
+* Copies all directories in your input location using moveit.py ONLY if a manifest sidecar already exists.
+* This is useful if a lot of SIPs produced by makeffv1 are created and you want to move them all to another location while harnessing the pre-existing checksum manifest.
+* WARNING - It is essential to check the log file on the desktop/ifiscripts_logs for each folder that transferred!!
+* Usage: `masscopy.py /path/to/parent_folder -o /path/to/destination_folder`

 ## Misc ##